How did Deni Avdija catch the eye of Wizards GM Tommy Sheppard? It started with his name.

 “That name definitely had some twitch to it,” Sheppard said late Wednesday night after selecting Avdija with the ninth overall pick.
 “Did a little research, and right away somebody goes on your baseline.
-I can’t recall his [stat] line, I’ll just tell you this.
-Some guys, they just understand how to play basketball.
+I can’t recall his [stat] line.
+I’ll just tell you this: Some guys, they just understand how to play basketball.
 And it doesn’t matter what age they are, they just kind of have a good feel.
 This was somebody that had that at that age.”

-Avdija’s pedigree, — his mother Sharon Artzi is a former championship runner — his three years of experience in European pro leagues and time on the Israeli national team are three of the things Sheppard and Wizards Coach Scott Brooks were most excited about in adding Avdija to a young Washington roster that’s trying to compete for a playoff spot.
+Avdija’s pedigree — his mother Sharon Artzi is a former championship runner — plus his three years of experience in European pro leagues and time on the Israeli national team are three of the things Sheppard and Wizards Coach Scott Brooks were most excited about in adding Avdija to a young Washington roster that’s trying to compete for a playoff spot.

-Brooks, having toiled as a backup point guard in the NBA for a decade, places a high value on effort and toughness and believes the 19-year-old's high-level basketball experience has given him both.
-Aside from a tantalizing combination of the forward's size at 6-foot-9, 225 pounds, and his versatile skill set, both Sheppard and Brooks liked Avdija's balance of calm and competitive fire on the court.
+Brooks, having toiled as a backup point guard in the NBA for a decade, places a high value on effort and toughness and believes the 19-year-old’s high-level basketball experience has given him both.
+Aside from a tantalizing combination of the forward’s size at 6-foot-9, 225 pounds, and versatile skill set, Sheppard and Brooks liked Avdija’s balance of calm and competitive fire on the court.

 Sheppard remembers watching Avdija play a friendly against the Serbian national team in a not-so-friendly environment.
 He was impressed with how unfazed the young forward seemed.

-“I’ve been playing for over three years and I’ve played with a lot of ex-NBA players.
+“I’ve been playing for over three years, and I’ve played with a lot of ex-NBA players.
 I played in the EuroLeague, the second-best league in the world, and the competition level was very high.
-I’ve kind of faced a lot of challenges, it made me a better player,” Avdija said Thursday in a virtual press conference from Israel. “… I’m a big competitor.
-I like to win, I’ll do anything for the team.
+I’ve kind of faced a lot of challenges.
+It made me a better player,” Avdija said Thursday in a virtual news conference from Israel. “. . .
+I’m a big competitor.
+I like to win.
+I’ll do anything for the team.
 I’ll give 100 percent.
-It’s definitely something I got from my parents, not just my dad, both my parents are very competitive.
-I remember going back home after losses, it wasn’t easy.”
+It’s definitely something I got from my parents, not just my dad; both my parents are very competitive.
+I remember going back home after losses; it wasn’t easy.”

 In Israel, Avdija was ahead of his peers from a young age.
-The same year Sheppard first spotted him at a tournament, he became the youngest player, at 16, to ever play for Maccabi Tel Aviv's senior team in the Israeli pro league.
+The same year Sheppard first spotted him at a tournament, he became the youngest player, at 16, ever to play for Maccabi Tel Aviv’s senior team in the Israeli pro league.

 Avdija grew up playing soccer before committing to basketball full time, and though he credits his parents with his feisty personality, his father was never his coach.
 The pair butt heads too much on court, so Zufer stuck to teaching his son off-court skills and physical tricks, such as how to wield his supersized body to draw fouls.

-“He raised me, raised me to be good off the court and how to behave with my teammates and how to be a professional and work hard and never give up,” Avdija said, before explaining that his father was steady as ever when his son became the highest-drafted Israeli player in NBA history.
+“He raised me, raised me to be good off the court and how to behave with my teammates and how to be a professional and work hard and never give up,” Avdija said before explaining that his father was steady as ever when his son became the highest-drafted Israeli player in NBA history.

 “He has cold blood, no matter what I did, what goals I achieved in life.
 I know deep inside of him — he doesn’t show his emotions outside — but deep inside I’m sure he’s very proud."